-In business, the break-even point is when the level of income is equal to the level of expenses.
-The business has not generated a profit nor has it generated a loss.
+The break-even point happens when a business’s total income equals its total expenses.
+The business has not generated a profit, nor has it generated a loss.

 The break-even point (referred to as BEP) occurs when a business reaches the level where total income equals total expenses.

 Many businesses lose money during the first few years of operation.
 When the break-even point is achieved, it can be seen as a positive indicator of future profitability.

 What Is the Break-Even Point, and How Do You Calculate It?

 Last Updated By

 Andrew Freiman | Mar 01, 2023